SiddhuSiddharth/Hospital-Bill-Analysis/README.md

-# Insurance Prediction
+# Hospital Bill Analysis

 <p align="justify">
-This jupyter notebook is a data visualization project for visualizing the insurance / charges for a particular person, and checking whether is their any bias in the tesing or not.
+This jupyter notebook is a data visualization project for visualizing the Hospital Bill charges for a particular person, and checking whether is their any bias in the tesing or not.
 This was purely done in https://colab.research.google.com/ a tool for python notebooks.
 Structural equation modelling a trending data visualizing method is being utlized here using necessary libraries.
 </p>

 # About the dataset